sagedemage/rabbitmqphp/docs/database_replication.md

 stop replica;
 ```

-Make the replica forget its replication position in the source's binary log.
+Make the replica forget its replication position in the source's binary log:
 ```
 reset replica;
 ```